Flavio-Mangione/Python-salary-project/README.md

 Remote Work Analysis: Examining the relationship between remote working ratios and salary levels in both fields.

-## The project utilizes various types of visualizations to present the findings:
+## The project utilizes various types of graphs to present the findings:

 Correlation Matrices: To understand the relationships between different numerical variables in the datasets.